Rutvikak/AllStateClaimPrediction/README.md

 - [Data Dictionary](#-Data-Dictionary)

 ### Introduction:
-The training data consists of observations from years - 2005 to 2007.
+- The training data consists of observations from years - 2005 to 2007.
+- Data has 13184290 rows and 35 columns.

 ### Data Dictionary:
 **Variables:**